ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Experiments

-\paragraph{Prompting strategies.} We compare three strategies for the \emph{Central Trading Agent}: \textbf{Baseline} -- a strong fixed prompt produced via iterative expert prompt engineering; \textbf{Reflection} -- a weekly reflection mechanism adapted from \citet{li-etal-2024-cryptotrade} that generates analytical feedback the agent must interpret; \textbf{Adaptive-OPRO} -- our sequential prompt optimization with windowed scoring and template separation (Section~\ref{sec:adaptive_opro}).
-Our objective is to isolate the \emph{adaptation mechanism} under identical data and execution semantics, so we use a single, transparent experimental setup rather than re-creating full external agent stacks, which differ in action-space definitions, state handling, and execution interfaces and would confound comparisons.
-Reflection is included as a widely used, portable form of sequential feedback, providing a focused and fair point of contrast to \emph{Adaptive-OPRO} and the fixed baseline.
+\textbf{Prompting strategies.} We compare three strategies for the \emph{Central Trading Agent}: \textbf{Baseline} -- a fixed instruction prompt obtained via iterative expert prompt engineering; \textbf{Reflection} \cite{li-etal-2024-cryptotrade} -- a weekly reflection mechanism that summarizes recent trajectories into high-level feedback that the agent must interpret; \textbf{Adaptive-OPRO} -- our sequential prompt optimization with windowed scoring and template separation (Section~\ref{sec:adaptive_opro}).
+Our goal is to isolate the \emph{adaptation mechanism} under identical data and execution semantics.
+We therefore evaluate all methods within a single, transparent setup rather than re-implementing full external agent stacks, which differ in action spaces, state representations, and execution interfaces.
+We include reflection as a widely used and portable form of sequential feedback, providing a focused comparison to \emph{Adaptive-OPRO} and the fixed baseline.